Please ensure Javascript is enabled for purposes of website accessibility

 How to Have a More Sustainable Winter Vacation

-1. Choose Sustainable Transportation
+1. Choose Public Transportation

-2. Make Friends with Re-Usable Everything
+2. Make Friends with Reusable Everything

-3. Shop (and Rent) Local
+3. Shop (& Rent) Local

 4. Pack Light

-5. Respect the World around You
+5. Respect the World Around You

 Be a Sustainable Role Model